Siddharth-Parthasarathy/conversational_ai_for_tailored_educational_pathways/README.md

 - **Job postings** (stored in MongoDB) from Indeed (scraped or via API integration).
 - **Courses**: outbound links to Coursera/Udemy generated per missing skill keyword.

-> ⚠️ For production, replace scraping with a **jobs API** and add rate-limit/error handling.

 ---

 ## 🔬 Evaluation